American urban history: Great Depression

 The 3.5 million voters on relief payrolls during the 1936 election cast 82% percent of their ballots for Roosevelt.
-The rapidly growing, energetic labor unions, chiefly based in the cities, turned out 80% for FDR, as did Irish, Italian and Jewish communities.
-In all, the nation's 106 cities over 100,000 population voted 70% for FDR in 1936, compared to his 59% elsewhere.
+The rapidly growing, energetic labor unions, chiefly based in the cities, turned out 80% for Roosevelt, as did Irish, Italian and Jewish communities.
+In all, the nation's 106 cities over 100,000 population voted 70% for Roosevelt in 1936, compared to his 59% elsewhere.
 Roosevelt worked very well with the big city machines, with the one exception of his old nemesis, Tammany Hall in Manhattan.
 There he supported the complicated coalition built around the nominal Republican Fiorello La Guardia, and based on Jewish and Italian voters mobilized by labor unions.

 In 1938, the Republicans made an unexpected comeback, and Roosevelt's efforts to purge the Democratic Party of his political opponents backfired badly.
-The conservative coalition of Northern Republicans and Southern Democrats took control of Congress, outvoted the urban liberals, and handed the expansion of New Deal ideas.
+The conservative coalition of Northern Republicans and Southern Democrats took control of Congress, outvoted the urban liberals and ended the expansion of New Deal ideas.
 Roosevelt survived in 1940 thanks to his margin in the Solid South and in the cities.
-In the North the cities over 100,000 gave Roosevelt 60% of their votes, while the rest of the North favored the GOP candidate Wendell Willkie 52%-48%.
+In the North the cities over 100,000 gave Roosevelt 60% of their votes, while the rest of the North favored Republican candidate Wendell Willkie 52%-48%.

 With the start of full-scale war mobilization in the summer of 1940, the economies of the cities rebounded.
-Even before Pearl Harbor, Washington pumped massive investments into new factories and funded round-the-clock munitions production, guaranteeing a job to anyone who showed up at the factory gate.
+Even before the attack on Pearl Harbor, Washington pumped massive investments into new factories and funded round-the-clock munitions production, guaranteeing a job to anyone who showed up at the factory gate.
 The war brought a restoration of prosperity and hopeful expectations for the future across the nation.
 It had the greatest impact on the cities of the West Coast, especially Los Angeles, San Diego, San Francisco, Portland and Seattle.

 Economic historians led by Price Fishback have examined the impact of New Deal spending on improving health conditions in the 114 largest cities, 1929–1937.
-They estimated that every additional $153,000 in relief spending in 1935 dollars, or $1.95 million in year 2000 dollars, was associated with a reduction of one infant death, one suicide, and 2.4 deaths from infectious disease.
+They estimate that every additional $153,000 in relief spending in 1935 dollars, or $1.95 million in year 2000 dollars, was associated with a reduction of one infant death, one suicide, and 2.4 deaths from infectious disease.